Secure Your Financial Future: Become a Cyprus Tax Resident with Non-Dom Status

 SDC applies on dividends , rental income and interest.
 As SDC tax does not apply in the case of Cyprus tax resident individuals who are non-domiciled in Cyprus, dividend and interest earned by such persons will only be taxed in Cyprus with the General Health System Tax at 2.65%.

-Who can apply for the Non-Domicile status?
+Who can apply for Non-Dom status?

 Any foreign Cyprus resident can benefit from the Non-Dom system since the law doesn’t impose any financial threshold or distinctions for EU and third-country nationals.